Convex Analysis in Spectral Decomposition Systems: Conclusion

 \section{Conclusion}

-We have introduced an abstract framework of spectral decomposition systems that covers a wide range of related settings such as eigenvalue or singular value decompositions of real, complex, and quaternion matrices, or Euclidean Jordan algebras.
-In this framework, we have derived results on convex analytical properties and objects related to spectral functions in spectral decomposition systems that unify corresponding results in individual settings studied in the literature as well as new ones.
-Along the way, we have obtained a generalization of the Ky Fan majorization theorem and an abstract reduced minimization principle that can be used to derive novel results on spectral functions.
-We have also studied Bregman proximity operators of spectral functions, which for non-convex functions are new even in the case of Hermitian matrices.
+We have introduced an abstract framework of spectral decomposition systems that encompasses a wide array of settings such as classical spectral functions on matrix spaces and Euclidean Jordan algebras, Fourier-phase-invariant functions, and block-radial functions.
+By explicitly incorporating embedding operators and the spectral decomposition property, we have established a reduced minimization principle that enables the constructive evaluation of conjugates, subgradients, and Bregman proximity operators of spectral functions in terms of the associated invariant functions.
+These results unify and extend corresponding results in the individual settings previously studied in isolation, and the result for set-valued Bregman proximity operators is new, even in the case of Hermitian matrices.

+In the follow-up work \cite{PartII}, we establish corresponding formulae for several generalized subgradients of nonconvex spectral functions in the finite-dimensional setting and leverage these results to extend Lidski\u{\i}'s theorem on the spectrum of additive perturbations of Hermitian matrices to finite-dimensional spectral decomposition systems.

-Future work will be concerned with applying these representations for proximal point and splitting algorithms \cite{Livre1,Beck17,ClasonValkonen} and with extending our results to objects of (nonconvex) variational analysis such as the Clarke, Fréchet, and limiting subdifferentials \cite{Rock09,ClasonValkonen} of spectral functions in spectral decomposition systems.
+Future work will be concerned with applying these representations for proximal point and splitting algorithms \cite{Livre1,Beck17,ClasonValkonen} and with extending our results to objects of second-order variational analysis such as \cite{Sarabi25}.